Gravitational lensing by a photon sphere in a Reissner-Nordstr\"{o}m naked singularity spacetime in strong deflection limits: Introduction

 Astrophysical objects in nature would not have the large amount of an electrical charge since they are quickly neutralized.
-In general relativity, however, the Reissner-Nordstr\"{o}m spacetime is often considered as a simple toy model of a compact object since it has a richer structure than the Schwarzschild spacetime.
-The time delay of light rays~\cite{Sereno:2003nd} and retrolensing~\cite{Eiroa:2003jf,Tsukamoto:2016oca} by a Reissner-Nordstr\"{o}m black hole have been investigated.
+In general relativity, however, the Reissner-Nordstr\"{o}m spacetime is often considered as a simple toy model of a compact object since it has a richer structure than the Schwarzschild spacetime and since it could be treated analytically as well as the non-charged case.
+A shadow image~\cite{deVries:2000,Takahashi:2005hy}, the time delay of light rays~\cite{Sereno:2003nd}, gravitational lensing~\cite{Bin-Nun:2010exl,Bin-Nun:2010lws}, and retrolensing~\cite{Eiroa:2003jf,Tsukamoto:2016oca} by a Reissner-Nordstr\"{o}m black hole have been investigated.
 Chiba and Kimura have investigated the deflection angle of a light in a Hayward metric and they have pointed out that the qualitative behavior of null geodesics in Hayward metric is almost the same as a behavior in the Reissner-Nordstr\"{o}m spacetime~\cite{Chiba:2017nml}.
-This implies the other compact objects with a charge are also have the similar behavior.
+This implies the other compact objects with a charge also have a similar behavior.

-Eiroa calculated the deflection angle in the strong deflection limit in numerical~\cite{Eiroa:2002mk} in the Reissner-Nordstr\"{o}m spacetime.
-In Ref.~\cite{Bozza:2002zj}, the term $\bar{b}$ was calculated in numerical and calculated analytically by expanding by the electrical charge by Bozza and $\bar{b}$ cannot be obtained by an exact form.
+Eiroa \textit{et al.} calculated the deflection angle in the strong deflection limit in numerical~\cite{Eiroa:2002mk} in the Reissner-Nordstr\"{o}m spacetime.
+In Ref.~\cite{Bozza:2002zj}, the term $\bar{b}$ was calculated partly in numerical and calculated analytically by expanding by the electrical charge by Bozza and $\bar{b}$ cannot be obtained as an exact form without the Taylor expansion on the charge.
 Tsukamoto~\cite{Tsukamoto:2016jzh} and Tsukamoto and Gong~\cite{Tsukamoto:2016oca} have suggested the alternative method of Bozza's method to obtain the exact form of $\bar{b}$.
-They have showed the exact forms of $\bar{a}$ and $\bar{b}$ are equivalent with the numerical results by Eiroa~\cite{Eiroa:2002mk} and by Bozza~\cite{Bozza:2002zj}.
+They have showed that the exact forms of $\bar{a}$ and $\bar{b}$ in analytical are equivalent with the numerical results by Eiroa \textit{et al.}~\cite{Eiroa:2002mk} and by Bozza~\cite{Bozza:2002zj}.
 Bad\'\i{}a and Eiroa have obtained exact forms of $\bar{a}$ and $\bar{b}$ in a Horndeski black hole spacetime by using the alternative method~\cite{Badia:2017art}.
 Recently, exact forms of $\bar{a}$ and $\bar{b}$ in Kerr and Kerr-Newman spacetimes on an equatorial plane have been obtained by Hsieh~\textit{et al.}~\cite{Hsieh:2021scb}.